Skip to main content

 by Athletico2 Comments

 Patellofemoral syndrome is one of the most common types of knee pain seen in the outpatient setting.
 It is caused by imbalances in the forces that control the tracking of the patella (kneecap).
-Forces on the patellofemoral joint range from 1/3 to 1/2 of body weight during walking, 3 times body weight with stair climbing, 5 to 6 times body weight with running, and up to 7 times body weight with squatting.
+Forces on the patellofemoral joint range from one-third to one-half of body weight during walking, three times body weight with stair climbing, five to siz times body weight with running, and up to seven times body weight with squatting.

 Risk Factors for Developing Patellofemoral Syndrome: